GiraffeReversed/edulint/docs/source/index.rst

 Translations
 ^^^^^^^^^^^^

 EduLint provides convenience "bulk names" for groups of ``pylint`` messages.
+One flag enables multiple messages that have a common theme.

 Enhancement
 """"""""""""

-The flag :link_option:`enhancement` enables the following checks:
+The flag :link_option:`enhancement` groups those messages, that should be followed but it is not essential skill for a beginner:

 .. message-table::
    enhancement